MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

 ---
-title: Learn Django tutorial in Visual Studio step 2 with views and page template.
+title: Learn Django tutorial in Visual Studio step 2 with views and page template
 titleSuffix: ""
 description: A walkthrough of Django basics in the context of Visual Studio projects, specifically steps of creating an app and using views and templates. ms.date: 01/18/2022